• Skip to main content

 · Any individual who enlisted after September 7, 1980 and did not complete at least 24 months of active duty or a full tour of duty, may not be able to receive the additional earnings.
 Those individuals should check with the Social Security Administration if they think they are entitled to the additional earnings credits, up to $1,200 per year.

-Note that attendance at a service academy (U.S. Military Academy at West Point, NY, U.S. Naval Academy at Annapolis, MD, U.S. Air Force Academy at Colorado Springs, CO, and U.S. Coast Guard Academy at New Haven, CT) counts for active duty service time.
+Note that attendance at a service academy (U.S. Military Academy at West Point, NY, U.S. Naval Academy at Annapolis, MD, U.S. Air Force Academy at Colorado Springs, CO, and U.S. Coast Guard Academy at New London, CT) counts for active duty service time.
 Also, note that military retirees for active duty time are not eligible for these extra earnings credits.

 How special earnings credits for the period 1957 through 2001 are credited